Understanding top line vs bottom line growth and strategies to improve

 - Cut costs

-How companies can improve bottom line growth
+How businesses can improve bottom line growth

 But since the bottom line reflects the company’s management of its fixed costs and expenses, you can also:

-Viewing the top line and the bottom line together
+View top line and the bottom line together

 Similarly, if revenues grow consistently faster than earnings, something is amiss.
 Costs may be out of control or management has become complacent.

-External factors like a recession, during which a company might have flat sales and decide to cut its workforce to reduce expenses also have uneven effects.
+External factors like a recession, during which a company might have flat sales and decide to cut its workforce to reduce expenses, also have uneven effects.
 Apple’s revenues blew out in 2021 by over $90 billion, to $365.8 billion, compared with 2020.
 Its bottom line went up by over $35 billion.

 How to improve top line and bottom line growth with expense management